mehdiborji/nanoranger/README.md

 ## Workflow

-The input data can be obtained through sequencing of 10x Genomics whole-transcriptome cDNA libraries or amplicons obtained through targeted amplification, sequenced with Oxford Nanopore Technologies (ONT) or Pacific Biosciences devices.The schematic of our workflow is demonstrated below.
+The input data can be obtained through sequencing of 10x Genomics whole-transcriptome cDNA libraries or amplicons obtained through targeted amplification, with Oxford Nanopore Technologies (ONT) or Pacific Biosciences devices.
+The schematic of our workflow is demonstrated below.

 ![schema](nanoranger_schema.png)